-Face masks or other face coverings are recommended by the Centers for Disease Control and Prevention (CDC) to help prevent transmission.The appropriate use of face masks or coverings is critical in reducing risks to others near you.
-You could spread COVID-19 to others even if you do not feel sick.
+Face masks or other face coverings are recommended by the Centers for Disease Control and Prevention (CDC) to help prevent transmission, even for those who have been vaccinated.
+The appropriate use of face masks or coverings is critical in reducing risks to others near you.
+You could spread COVID-19 to others by talking, sneezing, coughing, or exhaling, even if you do not feel sick.
 Face coverings are not, however, a substitute for adequate distancing.
+It's also important to note that face coverings are not a tested and certified piece of personal protective equipment (PPE).
+If needed for your job function, your supervisor will provide you with the appropriate PPE.

 Face masks/coverings currently must be worn by all employees working on or off campus, whether indoors or outdoors, when in the presence of others and in public settings (e.g., common workspaces, meeting rooms, classrooms, break rooms, etc.).
+There are no exceptions for people who have been vaccinated.
 Anyone who cannot wear a face covering because of a documented disability or medical condition, or because of religious reasons, can seek a reasonable accommodation exempting them from this requirement.
 Employees should consult with their supervisor or HR partner to begin the process of requesting an exemption.